s-baumann/UnivariateFunctions.jl/docs/src/Examples.md

 * `create_constant_interpolation_to_right`,
 * `create_linear_interpolation`.

+## For approximation - fitting a UnivariateFunction to data

 If we have lots of data that we want to summarise with OLS
 ```
 # Generating example data